ethereum-optimism/optimism/docs/op-stack/src/docs/understand/landscape.md

 - [Specifications](https://github.com/ethereum-optimism/optimism/blob/develop/specs/withdrawals.md) (called [withdrawal transactions](https://community.optimism.io/docs/developers/bridge/messaging/#))
 - [Source code](https://github.com/ethereum-optimism/optimism/tree/develop/packages/contracts-bedrock/contracts)

-#### Fault Proof Optimistic Settlement (proposed & in development)
+#### Fault Proof Optimistic Settlement (proposed)

 A Fault Proof Optimistic Settlement mechanism is mostly identical to the Attestation-based Fault Proof mechanism used today but it replaces the MultiSig challenger with a permissionless fault proving process.
 A correctly constructed fault proof should be able to invalidate any incorrect proposals during the allocated challenge period.
 This places a trust assumption on the correctness of the fault proof construction.
+At this time, work on the development of a Fault Proof  mechanism is well underway.

 #### Validity Proof Settlement (proposed)